-- 2.10 kg certified LAURA ORG meadow fescue - 0.90 kg certified WINNETOU timothy
+- 1.50 kg certified LAURA ORG meadow fescue

+- 0.60 kg certified PARDUS meadow fescue

+- 0.90 kg certified WINNETOU timothy

 Reliable yields for silage on dry gravels.

 Lucerne is highly productive and reliably provides three to four cuts of protein-rich silage annually, even through drought, and lasts for around five years.
 Lucerne must be grown on naturally alkaline and free draining soils or gravel.
 It is slower to establish than ryegrass and does require careful management but, if agronomic guidelines are followed, there is nothing complicated about it.